Moonsong-Labs/xcm-tools/README.md

 - `--parachain-ws-provider or --wp`, which specifies the parachain websocket provider to which we will be issuing our requests
 - `--relay-ws-provider or --wr`, which specifies the relay websocket provider to which we will be issuing our requests
 - `--old-para-id or -p`, The paraId to be swapped.
-- `--bew-para-id or -p`, The new paraId.
+- `--new-para-id or -np`, The new paraId.
 - `--account-priv-key or -a`, which specifies the account that will submit the proposal
 - `--send-preimage-hash or -h`, boolean specifying whether we want to send the preimage hash
 - `--send-proposal-as` or `-s`, optional, but if provided needs to be "democracy", "council-external", or "v2" specifying whether we want to send the proposal through regular democracy, as an external proposal that will be voted by the council, or through OpenGovV2